tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/4 - Marie Instruction Set.md

 RISC

-- Fewer bits are allocated the operand, which means a smaller instruction set
+- Fewer bits are allocated the opcode, which means a smaller instruction set
 - Each instruction does less (e.g. add may require 2 instructions, LDA and ADD)
 - More instructions needed for a given task
 - A given instruction takes less clock cycles